yufongg/writeups/Vulnhub/Linux/NullByte 1/NullByte 1.md

 	index.html              [Status: 200, Size: 113, Words: 6, Lines: 7]
 	:: Progress: [18460/18460] :: Job [1/1] :: 215 req/sec :: Duration: [0:00:04] :: Errors: 0 ::
 	```
+	- `uploads` is a static html page, not a directory
 3. Tried some default creds on `phpmyadmin`, failed
 4. Only clue we have is the image, download the image
 	```